The State of Louisville

 Louisville basketball enters year two of the Pat Kelsey Era looking to seize momentum with a competitive NIL budget in its arsenal.
 A comprehensive list of players the Cards have spoken with.

-Already, there have been more than 2000 D-1 players put their name into the portal, with even more names expected to slowly trickle in.
+The portal is officially closed, and there have been more than 2000 D-1 players put their name into the portal.

 Unlike last season, the Cards come into 2025 with a solid foundation of players expected to return.
-This list can change, but here are the players I expect to nearly be guaranteed to be on next year’s roster:
+This list should now be set in stone:

 A new bill was recently signed into action that is expected to allow NCAA men’s basketball teams to have 15 scholarship players, two more than the 13 currently allotted.
-So, though this won’t be like last year where we saw Coach Kelsey needing to fill out an entire roster, it looks likely that the Cards will be in on somewhere between 5-8 transfer portal players.
+So, it looks like the staff could add up to fivemore scholarship players.
+I’m guessing they will look to add 1 more impact player to the roster.

 Now that we’ve got the framework of the roster sorted out, let’s take a look at who the Cards have reached out to, so far.